Ralph W. Beiting

-As a seminarian Beiting learned that all people—not just Catholic people—were part of his ministry and in Appalachia he quickly found that for many of his people the greatest need was not spiritual, but physical.
+As a seminarian Beiting learned that all people - not just Catholic people - were part of his ministry and in Appalachia he quickly found that for many of his people the greatest need was not spiritual, but physical.
 Discovering far more need than he could alleviate by himself, he called on his family and friends in northern Kentucky for help.
 In the early years, he frequently made trips to pick up food, clothing and household goods from his friends and family.

+He served as dean of the Mountain Catholic Clergy from 1960 through 1978.

+Founding CAP

 In 1957, he and his associate pastor, Father Herman Kamlage, pooled their small stipends and bought land on Herrington Lake in Garrard County, Kentucky, to start a summer camp for boys.
 Named Cliffview Lodge, it was integrated (during the days when segregation was expected), and incorporated independently from the Catholic Diocese of Covington.
 Cliffview offered recreation and fellowship in a Christian atmosphere to boys from poor families in the counties where Beiting ministered.
 The summer camp ministry was a success, and in 1964 Beiting gave a name to his growing ministry and declared it "would be a group that would roll up our sleeves and get the job done."
 The Christian Appalachian Project was started at this time and incorporated shortly thereafter.

-He served as CAP's president until 1986, then as a board member until September 1999 when he was honored as lifetime chairman emeritus of the board, having resigned as chairman of the board.
+Beiting served as CAP's president until 1986, then as a board member until September 1999 when he was honored as lifetime chairman emeritus of the board.

+Later career

 In 1972, Beiting decided to restore Camp Nelson, Kentucky.
 He spent five years revitalising the area.
 However, following a fire and severe storms, the Camp was abandoned as financially unsustainable.

-Ralph Beiting served as the pastor of parishes in Garrard, Rockcastle, Jackson and southern Madison counties in Kentucky until 1981.
-During those years he constructed churches and served families in each of those counties, then was transferred to parishes in the Big Sandy region, where he built churches in Water Gap, Louisa and Hode.
+Beiting served as the pastor of parishes in Garrard, Rockcastle, Jackson and southern Madison counties in Kentucky until 1981.
+During those years he constructed churches and served people in each of those counties, then was transferred to parishes in the Big Sandy region, where he built churches in Water Gap, Louisa and Hode.
 During his nearly 50 years in eastern Kentucky, Beiting has founded and/or constructed twenty churches.